winesapOS/winesapOS/README.md

 #### Windows Boot

 1. Secure Boot is not supported.
-    - If using Windows and BitLocker is enabled then disable it first.
+    - Disable BitLocker first if using a Windows edition that supports BitLocker and it is enabled.
+        - Control Panel > System and Security > BitLocker Drive Encryption > Turn off BitLocker > Turn off BitLocker
     - Then disable Secure Boot in the BIOS.
 2. Disable fast startup and hibernation as these cause issues with booting Linux.
     - Long-term solution: